cohental/hubot-srl/README.md

 1. Install node.js and npm [here](https://nodejs.org/en/download/package-manager/)

-2. Install hubot-enterprise:
+2. Install coffeeScript and hubot-enterprise:

-   `sudo npm install -g yo eedevops/generator-hubot-enterprise hubot-config-generator hubot-runner`
+   `sudo npm install -g coffee-script yo eedevops/generator-hubot-enterprise hubot-config-generator hubot-runner`

 3. Create a new directory (do **NOT** name it **hubot** and do not user **hubot-** prefix)